 The third is regarding negligence of government officials and how it had become a new and prominent problem in administrative mechanism reforms.
 One of the targets of administrative mechanism reforms is to raise government efficiency and provide better public services to the society.
 But a new phenomenon arose where the more the reforms proceed, the less the officials work, and the lower the efficiency.
 Ineffective work, the lack of action from officials and a lethargic administration had become a new experience direly in need of an explanation.
 The participants in these reforms need to reflect upon this and solve this through continuously deepening reforms.

-Societal institutions reforms faces breakthroughs, various reforms are being gradually introduced
+Societal institutions reforms face breakthroughs; various reforms are being gradually introduced

 As China’s reform and opening-up deepens day by day, the societal conflicts became more apparent.
 There is an imbalance in the societal structure.
-National awareness for societal structure and social governance reforms is continues to deepen.
+National awareness for social institutions and governance reforms is continues to deepen.
 Societal reforms are becoming the center of attention and had become an important component in comprehensively deepening reforms and in the modernization of national governance system and national governance capabilities.
 2015 is a vital year for societal governance reforms.
 The Central Committee and the State Council had designated the path for societal governance reforms as well as well societal governance framework for the next few years and introduced several reform plans regarding societal governance.
 This brought new trends to China’s societal governance reforms as well as new upcoming breakthroughs.

 First, the Central Committee had decided on the general path for the societal governance reforms for the next few years.
 This includes strengthening and innovating societal governance and developing and perfecting a societal governance structure overseen by party committees, led by the government, supported by society, participated in by the public and protected by the law.
 This also includes elaborating societal governance details and constructing a societal governance structure with the participation of all and beneficial to all.
 Though the reform path designated by the Central Committee is only a set of principles, it still caused great transformations in the path of China’s societal governance, which had taken a major step forward, going from a purely government-led societal management and control model based on administrative measures or even forceful implementation to a modern societal governance system based on diversity, participation of the public and legal measures.